AkshaySG14/Fates-Reprise/README.md

 # Fates-Reprise
 Fate's Reprise is another desktop game, and is heavily inspired by the handheld game Link's Awakening.
 Fate's Reprise is a top-down game where the player controls a single character named Daur.
 The goal of the game is to rescue eight gods who are trapped in formidable dungeons.
-Fate's Reprise makes use of fluid combat, puzzle-solving, and dialogue to create an interesting and deep game that users will find both challenging and interesting.
+Fate's Reprise makes use of fluid combat, puzzle-solving, and interesting dialogue to create an intriguing and deep game that users will find both challenging and interesting.
 By battling with both sword and spells, the game offers a variety of ways to tackle enemies and bosses, as well as numerous difficult puzzles.